omgnetwork/android-sdk/README.md

     * `consumptionLifetime`: (optional) The amount of time in millisecond during which a consumption is valid.
 Default `null` (forever).
     * `expirationDate`: (optional) The date when the request will expire and not be consumable anymore.
 Default `null` (never expired).
     * `allowAmountOverride`: (optional) Allow or not the consumer to override the amount specified in the request.
 This needs to be true if the amount is not specified
-    > Note that if amount is nil and allowAmountOverride is false the init will fail and return null.
+    > Note that if the amount is null and allowAmountOverride is false the init will fail and return null.
     * `maxConsumptionsPerUser`: (optional) The maximum number of consumptions allowed per unique user.
 Default `null` (unlimited).
     * `metadata`: Additional metadata embedded with the request
     * `encryptedMetadata`: Additional encrypted metadata embedded with the request